AVerteC/c-asgn0/README_asgn2.md

 ## About httpserver

-httpserver takes a log filename and a port number for its input.
-The port number is of uint16_t type. httpserver runs infinitely and responds to clients' HTTP messages with a blocking wait system.
+httpserver takes a log filename and a port number as command line arguments.
+The port number is of uint16_t type. httpserver runs infinitely and responds to clients' HTTP requests with a blocking wait system.
 It supports GET, PUT, and APPEND operations.
 GET sends file contents to the client.
 PUT saves data the client sends to a file.
-APPEND appends to existing files in httpserver's directory.
+APPEND appends to existing files in httpserver's directory. httpserver also supports logging responses to requests that have the Request-Id field.